open-data-day-cambridge-2018/open-data-day-cambridge-2018.github.io/schedule.md

 # Welcome and intro

-Notes to folllow
+Notes to follow

-* Important info (bathrooms, fire, first aid, wifi)
+* Important info (bathrooms, fire, first aid, wifi, no smoking)
 * Thank yous: Software Sustainability Institute, eLife, OKI/open data day
-* Talk about the event on Twitter using #ODD18 <our own hashtag here>
+* Talk about the event on Twitter using #ODD18 <our own hashtag here?>
 * Who is here?
 Key stats for blog

 Hands up: